Abducted Teen Elizabeth Thomas Now Missing For Nine Days, New Details Emerge

 On January 23, a good friend of abducted Tennessee teen Elizabeth Thomas saw the 15-year-old exchange a kiss with her 50-year-old teacher, Tad Cummins.
-The next day, the friend confronted Elizabeth to ask her what had been going on; according to Elizabeth, she saw health sciences teacher Cummins as a “father figure,” while she claimed that the 50-year-old saw her as “as a close and best friend.”
-Despite the fact that shocking kiss she’d witness between the unlikely pair was little more than a peck, reports ABC News,abducted teen Elizabeth Thomas’ friend reported it to school authorities.
+The next day, the friend confronted Elizabeth to ask her what had been going on.
+According to Elizabeth, she saw health sciences teacher Cummins as a “father figure,” while she claimed that the 50-year-old saw her as “as a close and best friend.”
+Despite the fact that shocking kiss she’d witness between the unlikely pair was little more than a peck, reports ABC News, abducted teen Elizabeth Thomas’ friend reported it to school authorities.

 “It wasn’t like a make-out kiss, just a peck on the lips.”